r4victor/tenthousandmeters/content/blog/python_bts_10.md

 Date: 2021-03-02 5:49
 Tags: Python behind the scenes, Python, CPython

 Python dictionaries are an extremely important part of Python.
 Of course they are imporant because programmers use them a lot, but that's not the only reason.
 Another reason is that CPython uses them internally to run Python code.
-We've seen that in previous parts.
 CPython does a dictionary lookup every time we access an object's attribute or a class variable, and accessing a global or built-in variable also involves a dictionary lookup if the result is not cached.
 What makes a dictionary appealing is that the lookup and insert operations are fast and that they remain fast even as we add more and more elements to the dictionary.
 You probably know why this is the case: Python dictionaries are hash tables.
 A hash table is a fundamental data structure.
 Its idea is simple and has been around for more that 50 years.
 Nevertheless, implementing a hash table that works well in practice is still a challenging task.
 We need to dive deep into the world of hash tables to understand how Python dictionaries really work.
 And that's what we're going to do today.
 We'll begin by designing a simple fully-functional hash table.
 Then we'll discuss what it takes to implement a hash table that works well in practice and see how CPython does that.
 As a bonus, we'll learn a few facts about Python dictionaries that will help us use them more efficiently.

 ## What is a dictionary